 Lloyds bank has launched two new credit cards this week, one with a low balance transfer fee of only 0.4%.
-We look at why it could pay to switch now.

 Many people wait until the New Year to tackle their credit card debt or switch cards to avoid paying interest.

 This typically leads to balance transfers peaking in January.

 However, for the savvy few, there are currently some great deals to be had.

 Low 0.4% transfer fee

 In particular, Lloyds bank has launched two new credit cards this week that are worth taking note of.

 The first, the Lloyds Bank Platinum credit card, offers 10 months interest-free on both balance transfers and purchases.

 What makes this card stand out is its transfer fee – this is the charge you’ll pay for moving your debt from one card to another – which is a low 0.4%.

 If you move £1,000 from an existing credit card to Lloyds, you would only pay £4.